 upcoming & in development ☟

-a new play meditating on our modern questions of grieving, gun violence, and the futility and catharsis of invoking ritual traditions today. featuring a modern family, an ancient group of old friends, and a mysterious creature unstuck from time and place.
+a new play meditating on our modern questions of grieving, gun violence, and the futility and catharsis of invoking ritual traditions today. featuring a contemporary somewhat Jewish family, an ancient group of old friends, and a mysterious clay creature unstuck from time and place, with a new strange little puppet.

 Shelter in Place. a Mural Arts/Drexel University project. phila, date tba